Aston Martin Vanquish (2012): Reception

-The journalist Jeremy Clarkson appreciated the Vanquish’s performance and styling, noting that "it's a lovely car [...] flowing and smooth when you want it to be, raucous and mad when you don't and utterly, bewitchingly beautiful always."
+The journalist Jeremy Clarkson appreciated the Vanquish's performance and styling, noting that "it's a lovely car [...] flowing and smooth when you want it to be, raucous and mad when you don't and utterly, bewitchingly beautiful always."
 Clarkson also praised its "delightful" interior, though one of his contemporaries, A. A. Gill, disagreed, complaining that "[i]t's like being in one of those executive-desk drawer dividers [...]
 I feel like I'm a roll of Sellotape".
 The Independents John Simister criticised the car's two small rear seats, describing them "largely pointless", but he noted that the engine sounded "magnificently crisp and rich".
 Jaclyn Trop, writing for The Boston Globe, described the Vanquish S as a "bone-shaker" and "the Mother of God", praising its "thunderous" engine.
 The car reviewers Edmunds noted that its "acceleration is impressive, though not as terrifying as similar supercars", while noting that its performance was incongruous with the high price.
+Grant Neal, author of 'The Definitive Guide To Gaydon Era Aston Martin' wrote 'It is more spacious, practical, comfortable and functional than ever before... the Volante can be three cars in one – open-top British sports car, refined GT roof up and a real driver's car, complete with a wonderful new V12 soundtrack'.

 Mike Duff of the magazine Car and Driver stated that the interior of the Vanquish S features "beautiful materials and [an] elegant design[,] mostly distracting occupants from the reality that there really isn't very much to play with".
 Duff also held concerns with the Vanquish's usage of the VH platform, noting that "plenty of the stuff you'd find on a mainstream car costing a tenth of the [price] just isn't there".
 Philip King of the newspaper The Australian praised the Vanquish's "sweetly precise" throttle and brakes but criticised its ageing design, stating that "next to the DB11, the Vanquish looks muscular but old-fashioned".